do-adams/koa-react-ssr-example/README.md

 One key advantage of using React.js versus string-based template engines, is that React.js allows us to write view logic in a declarative way, instead of just doing string replacement.

-Using a common JavaScript syntax and the paradigm behind "components" in React.js makes web development interesting again.
+Using a common JavaScript syntax and the paradigm behind "components" in React.js makes web development an interesting engineering discipline.
 Furthermore, having the ability to pre-process the view's source-code allows us to run some optimizations, ensure cross-compatibility and enjoy the advanced features of JavaScript.

 The biggest problem with developing JavaScript-based webpages, is the huge size of the bundled (pre-compiled) file required to generate the final view.
 Even utilising the pre-processing optimizations is not sufficient as the source-code starts to get larger in size.